pgolding/elasticsearch/README.md

 ### What is this?

 This is a set of Jupyter notebooks to help those who want to follow the book [Elasticsearch: The Definitive Guide](https://www.elastic.co/guide/en/elasticsearch/guide/master/index.html) using Python code in addition to the JSON API calls in the book.
-I reproduced most of the example API calls using the two Python libraries:
+I have reproduced most of the example API calls, often in various ways, using the two Python libraries:

 * [Elasticsearch](http://elasticsearch-py.readthedocs.io/en/master/index.html)
 * [Elasticsearch DSL](http://elasticsearch-dsl.readthedocs.io/en/latest/index.html)